 SEC.
 12.04.
 Compliance Orders.
-When the General Manager finds that a user has violated, or continues to violate, any provision of this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Pretreatment Standard or Requirement, the General Manager may issue an order to the user responsible for the discharge directing that the user come into compliance within a specified time.
-If the user does not come into compliance within the time provided, Wastewater service may be discontinued unless adequate treatment facilities, devices, or other related appurtenances are installed and properly operated.
-Compliance orders may contain other requirements to address the noncompliance, including additional self-monitoring and management practices designed to minimize the amount of pollutants discharged to the District infrastructure.
+When the District Manager finds that a user has violated, or continues to violate, any provision of the District’s Pretreatment Program or this Ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Pretreatment Standard or Requirement, the District Manager may issue an order to the user responsible for the discharge directing that the user come into compliance within a specified time.
+If the user does not come into compliance within the time provided, wastewater service may be discontinued unless adequate treatment facilities, devices, or other related appurtenances are installed and properly operated.
+Compliance orders may contain other requirements to address the noncompliance, including additional self-monitoring and management practices designed to minimize the number of pollutants discharged to the District infrastructure and/or POTW.
 A compliance order may not extend the deadline for compliance established for a Wastewater Pretreatment Standard or Requirement, nor does a compliance order relieve the user of liability for any violation, including any continuing violation.
 Issuance of a compliance order shall not be a bar against, or a prerequisite for, taking any other action against the user.

 SEC.
 12.05.
 Administrative Fines.

-When the General Manager finds that a user has violated, or continues to violate, any provision of this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, General Manager may fine such user for each and every violation committed.
+When the District Manager finds that a user has violated, or continues to violate, any provision of the District’s Pretreatment Program or this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, the District Manager may fine such user for each and every violation committed.
 Such fines shall be assessed on a per-violation, per-day basis.
 In the case of monthly or other long-term average discharge limits, fines shall be assessed for each day during the period of violation.

 Unpaid charges, fines, and penalties shall, after sixty (60) calendar days, be assessed an additional penalty of ten percent (10%) of the unpaid balance, and interest shall accrue thereafter at a rate of one half of one percent (0.5%) per month.
 A lien against the user’s property shall be sought for unpaid charges, fines, and penalties as authorized by California Government Code section 61621.

-Users desiring to dispute such fines must file a written request for the General Manager to reconsider the fine along with full payment of the fine amount within thirty (30) days of being notified of the fine.
-Where a request has merit, the General Manager may convene a hearing on the matter.
+Users desiring to dispute such fines must file a written request for the District Manager to reconsider the fine along with full payment of the fine amount within thirty (30) days of being notified of the fine.
+Where a request has merit, the District Manager may convene a hearing on the matter.
 In the event the user’s appeal is successful, the payment, together with any interest accruing thereto, shall be returned to the user.
-The General Manager may add the costs of preparing administrative enforcement actions, such as notices and orders, to the fine.
+The District Manager may add the costs of preparing administrative enforcement actions, such as notices and orders, to the fine.

 Issuance of an administrative fine shall not be a bar against, or a prerequisite for, taking any other action against the user authorized under these regulations or by California law, including the damages sustained by the District as a result of any such violation(s).

 SEC.
 12.06.
-Issuance of Cease and Desist Orders.
-When the General Manager finds that a user has violated, or continues to violate, any provision of this ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, or that the user’s past violations are likely to recur, the General Manager may issue an order to the user directing it to cease and desist all such violations and directing the user to:
+Issuance of Cease-and-Desist Orders.
+When the District Manager finds that a user has violated, or continues to violate, any provision of the District’s Pretreatment Program or this Ordinance, an individual Wastewater Discharge Permit, or a general permit or order issued hereunder, or any other Wastewater Pretreatment Standard or Requirement, or that the user’s past violations are likely to recur, the District Manager may issue an order to the user directing it to cease and desist all such violations and directing the user to:

 Immediately comply with all requirements; and